MartinThoma/nntoolkit/docs/source/development.rst

     date,        LOC,  LOT, cov, lint, cheesecake_index, users, changes 2015-01-29, 1061,   86, 56%, 9.21,          362/595,     2, minor
     2015-01-29, 1139,   86, 56%, 9.22,          408/595,     2, minor (and fixed pylint for cheesecake_index)
+    2015-01-31, 1333,  181, 56%, 9.26,          408/595,     2, minor (removed star-argument)

 Pylint messages
 ---------------

-Most (not all!) of those need to be fixed:
+Most (not all!) of the following pylint issues need to be fixed.
+What does not need any attention is

+* "Redefining built-in 'open'" when it is ``from future.builtins import open``

 ::